Get insider access

 7.1 Neutral Sound

-Acceptable for neutral listening.
-The Sennheiser IE 40 PRO have good bass, a well-balanced and even mid-range, and a fairly flat treble.
+The Sennheiser IE 40 PRO are acceptable for neutral listening.
+They have good bass, a well-balanced, even mid-range, and a fairly flat treble.
 However, they might feel light on thump and rumble and their bass is slightly boomy.
 Also, sibilants (S and T sounds) may feel overly sharp and piercing on certain bright tracks.
-Overall, they won’t be the ideal choice for bass-heavy music with lots of sub-bass like dubstep and EDM, but can be a good option for vocal-centric music.
+Overall, they won't be the ideal choice for bass-heavy music with lots of sub-bass, like dubstep and EDM, but they can be a good option for vocal-centric music.

 5.6 Commute/Travel

-Okay for commuting.
+The Sennheiser IE 40 PRO are okay for commuting.
 These headphones are fairly portable and easy to carry around when traveling.
-They have a decent isolation performance, but they don’t do much against the deep rumble of bus and airplane engines, which won’t be great for commuting.
-They can be a good option if you want to watch TV shows during your commute, as their wired connection won’t have any latency issues.
+They have a decent isolation performance but don't do much against the deep rumble of bus and airplane engines, which won't be great for commuting.
+They can be a good option if you want to watch TV shows during your commute, as their wired connection won't have any latency issues.

 6.5 Sports/Fitness

-Good for sports.
+The Sennheiser IE 40 PRO are good for sports.
 These headphones are very easy to carry around to the gym and they are stable enough for you to work out with thanks to their ear-hook design.
-They don’t move around too much with head movement if you can find a good fit.
-Additionally, you shouldn’t sweat more than usual if you workout with these headphones.
+They don't move around too much with head movement if you can find a good fit.
+Additionally, you won't sweat more than usual if you workout with these headphones.

 5.7 Office

-Okay for the office.
-These in-ears are not the most comfortable headphones, and if you’ve had comfort issues with other in-ears, you’ll more than likely have some with these.
-They won’t be the best option to wear for multiple hours during a work day.
-On the upside, they block out work environment noise well and you won’t have to manage a battery life, which some may prefer.
+The Sennheiser IE 40 PRO are okay for the office.
+These in-ears are not the most comfortable headphones, and if you've had comfort issues with other in-ears, you'll more than likely have some with these.
+They won't be the best option to wear for multiple hours during a workday.
+On the upside, they block out work environment noise well and you won't have to manage a battery life, which some may prefer.
 However, this means they won’t offer the versatility and freedom of a wireless design.

 4.1 Wireless Gaming

-Poor for gaming.
-The Sennheiser IE 40 PRO won’t be comfortable for long gaming marathons and won’t offer the customization options of most gaming headphones we’ve reviewed so far.
-They also lack a microphone, which isn’t ideal for online games.
+The Sennheiser IE 40 PRO are poor for gaming.
+They won't be comfortable for long gaming marathons and won't offer the customization options of many other gaming headphones.
+They also lack a microphone, which isn't ideal for online games.

 6.1 Wired Gaming